Kiln dried log delivery to Cheshire & Crewe

 Bulk log bags are sold in Cubic Metres (m3).
 We sell our logs in volume rather than weight because most of the moisture has been removed through the kiln drying process.
 Buying logs in weight isn’t a good measure.
 E.g. a ton bag of logs could mean you get very few logs if they are saturated with moisture.
 Beyond our bulk bags, you can also buy individual smaller bags of logs stacked on a pallet.

 Have we convinced you yet?
 Hopefully we have and you will buy firewood the convenient way from now.
 Order hardwood online then get your kiln dried hardwood logs delivered to your address.
 Why struggle loading your car at the supermarket or garage?
 Buying logs in small quantities is expensive.
 Having bulk firewood delivered is the best value for money way to buy logs.
-We can supply you a kiln dried logs pallet direct to any UK mainland address.
+We can deploy a log delivery to any UK mainland address.

 We are confident we’ve the best logs for your log burner.
 We may not have the cheapest kiln dried logs, but you get you pay for with logs.
 Remember when buying the best wood for burning, think ‘kiln dried logs’.

 Acton, Acton Bridge (or Acton-in-Delamere), Adlington, Agden (Chester), Agden (Macclesfield), Alderley Edge, Aldersey, Aldford, Alsager, Allostock, Alpraham, Alvanley, Anderton with Marbury, Antrobus, Appleton (or Appleton Thorn), Arclid, Ashley, Ashton, Ashton Hayes, Astbury (or Newbold Astbury), Aston by Budworth, Aston by Sutton, Aston juxta Mondrum, Aston and Audlem.